Quantitative Languages Defined by Functional Automata: Verification Problems

-($\Rightarrow$) If $L_A^{>\nu}\neq\emptyset$, then $A$ admits an accepting run $r:q_0^1=r_0\overset{w}{\rightsquigarrow}r_n\in F$ such that $\Dsum(\gamma(r)>\nu$.
-By construction, $\Gamma$ admits an (infinite) path $p$ with a positive discounted sum, i.e. Player $0$ has a (memoryless) strategy to win the one-player discounted sum game $\Gamma$.
+If $L_A^{>\nu}\neq\emptyset$, then $A$ admits an accepting run $\rho$ such that $\Dsum(\gamma(\rho))>\nu$.
+By construction, $\Gamma$ admits an (infinite) path with a positive discounted sum, i.e. Player $0$ has a (memoryless) strategy to win the one-player discounted sum game $\Gamma$.

-($\Leftarrow$) S uppose that Player $0$ has a strategy to win the one-player discounted sum game $\Gamma$.
-Let $p$ be an infinite path on $\Gamma$ consistent with a winning strategy for player $0$.
+Conversely, suppose that Player $0$ has a strategy to win the one-player discounted sum game $\Gamma$.
+Let $r$ be an infinite path on $\Gamma$ consistent with a winning strategy for player $0$.
 Then $\Dsum(r)>0$.
 Let $W$ be the maximum absolute weight in $\Gamma$.
 For each prefix $r_i$ of length $i$ of $r$ we have:

 Since $\Dsum(r)>\nu$, there exists $i^*$ such that $\Dsum(r)-\dfrac{W\lambda^{i^*}}{1-\lambda}>\nu$ that implies $\Dsum(r_{i^*})>\nu$.
 By construction, each path in $\Gamma$ can be extended to reach a node in $F$.
 Let $r'_{i}=r'_0\dots r'_m\in F$ be such a continuation of $r^{i^*}$.
 By Equation \ref{eqcomplan1}, our choice of $i^*$ guarantees that $\Dsum(r'_i)>\nu$.
 Since $A$ is functional, $r'$ witnesses the existence of a word $w$ such that $L_A(w)>\nu$.